ISISComputingGroup/ibex_developers_manual/ITC503-Heliox.md

-Used on MuSR which can be known as the Muon Heliox or MuSR 3He Refrigerator.
+Original implementation for use on MuSR 3He refrigerator.
 The device is a Heliox/ITC503 based refrigerator.

 ## Physical process overview